jhap1982/giveituruguay/1999/1999-08-25 - Les Arènes de Nîmes. Nimes, France/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+3. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+4. Scar Tissue
-My Lovely Man
+5. My Lovely Man
-Savior
+6. Savior
-I Like Dirt
+7. I Like Dirt
-Soul to Squeeze
+8. Soul to Squeeze
-Organic Anti-Beat Box Band
+9. Organic Anti-Beat Box Band
-If You Have to Ask
+10. If You Have to Ask
-London Calling tease
+11. London Calling tease
-Right on Time
+12. Right on Time
-Under the Bridge
+13. Under the Bridge
-Me and My Friends
+14. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+15. Sir Psycho Sexy
-The Power of Equality
+16. The Power of Equality

 ## Notes